Advertisement

 Need to quickly find a square root for homework, an exam, or a real-life project?
 This free square root calculator lets you compute √x, cube roots, and any nth root in seconds.
 You can also check whether a number is a perfect square and simplify square roots into clean radical form like 6√2.
-It’s designed for students, teachers, engineers, and anyone who wants fast, accurate math help.
+Designed for students, teachers, engineers, and anyone who wants fast, accurate math help.

 √ Square Roots with Steps